Junichi Okada: Music career

-In the summer of 1995, Okada participated in Johnny's Pre-School, part of the NTV program Tensai, Takeshi no Genki ga Deru Terebi (天才・たけしの元気が出るテレビ!!).
-He passed the audition and joined Johnny & Associates at the age of 14.
-After being in Johnny's for only a short period of three months, he made his debut as the youngest member of the idol group V6.
-Unlike the rest of the members in the group, he did not have much experience as Johnny's Jr. The first time that he had been on a music program was only after the debut of V6.
+Okada, who was now living on his own in Tokyo, three months after the audition for the program that got him in Johnny & Associates at the age of 14, was chosen by Johnny Kitagawa, adding him to the soon–to–become idol group V6, of which he would be the youngest member.
+Unlike the rest of the members in the group, he did not have much experience as a Johnny's Jr., and the feeling he could not advance, even with the help of the others, frustrated him.
+The first time that he had been on a music program was after the debut of V6.
 Their debut song was "Music For the People".

 Okada can play the guitar, as well as the piano.
-His mother is a piano teacher.
-His voice is in the middle range, and hence his solos usually include slower ballads.
+His voice is in the middle range.
+His solos usually included slower ballads.
 Later in his career as member of V6, he was given longer solo songs, such as "Way of Life".
 He also revealed that during V6's 2008 concert Vibes, he was directing most of the lightning, staging, and costumes.